-As temperatures continue to drop, you might notice that it’s increasingly difficult to clean your fleet.
-You may even find yourself using more soap to get an efficient clean – that’s normal.
+As temperatures continue to drop, you might notice that it’s increasingly difficult to pressure wash in winter.
+You may even find yourself using more soap to clean your fleet effectively – that’s normal.

 In this blog, we’ll show you how to effectively wash your fleet in colder weather and reveal one of the most overlooked elements of winter fleet maintenance.

-Washing Your Truck Fleet in Winter with a 2-Step Wash Process
+Pressure Washing in Winter with the 2-Step Method

 All fleet washing chemicals tend to become more sluggish in colder temperatures.